-When notified by the of the potential for a natural disaster or event having significant impact on the area surrounding an NRC-licensed nuclear power reactor facility, remain available to respond to the Headquarters Operations Center if activated.
+When notified by the NSIR manager on‑call of the potential for a natural disaster or event having significant impact on the area surrounding an NRC-licensed nuclear power reactor facility, remain available to respond to the Headquarters Operations Center if activated.

-Note: For a natural phenomenon per IRP, this notification should occur 96 hours prior to expected arrival of the event in the vicinity of an NRC-licensed nuclear power reactor facility.
+Note: For a natural phenomenon per IRP‑204, this notification should occur 72-96 hours prior to expected arrival of the event in the vicinity of an NRC-licensed nuclear power reactor facility.

-Assess the need for and, as appropriate, conduct just-in-time training for NSIR staff and management, in affected region(s), and NRR project managers responsible for facilities most likely to be impacted.
+Assess the need for and, as appropriate, conduct just in time training for NSIR staff and management, RSLO(s)/RGLO(s) in affected region(s), and NRR project managers responsible for facilities most likely to be impacted.

-Establish and maintain periodic communication with the RSLO(s) in affected (s) to become apprised of coordination with FEMA Region on pre-event preparations and coordination plans, and subsequent post-event efforts to assess the impact on offsite infrastructure and response capabilities for affected nuclear power reactor site(s).
+Establish and maintain periodic communication with the RSLO(s)/RGLO(s) in affected region(s) to become apprised of coordination with FEMA Region on pre-event preparations and coordination plans, and subsequent post-event efforts to assess the impact on offsite infrastructure and response capabilities for affected nuclear power reactor site(s).

 Establish and maintain periodic communication with the FEMA Chief, REP Programs Branch on respective agency pre- and post-event response activities.

-Note: Coordination of inter-agency pre-and post-event response activities remains at the level prior to a FEMA determination that a DIR is warranted.
+Note: Coordination of inter-agency pre-and post-event response activities remains at the regional level prior to a FEMA determination that a DIR is warranted.

-Depending on the expected severity of event on an NRC-licensed nuclear power reactor facility(ies), that FEMA a liaison to report to the NRC Operations Center.
+Depending on the expected severity of the natural disaster or event on an NRC-licensed nuclear power reactor facility(ies), coordinate with the incident response team if activated to request that FEMA designate a liaison to report to the NRC Headquarters Operations Center.

-Discuss any issues in regional communication and/or coordination between FEMA and NRC, as identified by the RSLO, with the FEMA REP Program Branch.
+Discuss any issues in regional communication and/or coordination between FEMA and NRC, as identified by the RSLO/RGLO, with the FEMA REP Program Branch Chief.

-Based on discussions with RSLO(s) and FEMA, brief the NSIR/DPR on the following:
+Based on discussions with RSLO(s)/RGLO(s) and FEMA, brief the NSIR/DPR Director on the following:

-pre-event preparations and coordination plans with the respective FEMA Region, and
+RSLO(s)/RGLO(s) pre-event preparations and coordination plans with the respective FEMA Region, and

-Results of immediate and subsequent periodic post-event assessments by FEMA Region(s) with affected Statelocal officials on offsite infrastructure and response capabilities.
+Results of immediate and subsequent periodic post-event assessments by FEMA Region(s) with affected State and local officials on offsite infrastructure and response capabilities.

-When informed by FEMA REP Programs Branch, of the FEMA Region(s) intent to conduct a PCA, perform the following:
+When informed by FEMA REP Programs Branch Chief, of the FEMA Region(s) intent to conduct a PCA, perform the following:

-Contact the respective RSLO(s) to obtain an update on the status of offsite infrastructure and response capabilities, and licensee’s proposed plans for continued operation or reactor restart activities, and brief NSIR/DPR Director and respective NRR on status.
+Contact the respective RSLO(s)/RGLO(s) to obtain an update on the status of offsite infrastructure and response capabilities, and licensee’s proposed plans for continued operation or reactor restart activities, and brief NSIR/DPR Director and respective NRR project manager on status.

-in conference calls established in accordance with IRP for natural phenomena affecting a nuclear power reactor facility.
+Participate in conference calls established in accordance with IRP‑204 for natural phenomena affecting a nuclear power reactor facility.

-Respond to any requests for information and obtain periodic status reports on FEMA activities from the FEMA REP Program Branch, to ensure alignment at headquarters level between agencies.
-However, communications and coordination between FEMA and NRC regarding the conduct of a PCA will be handled at the level through the respective FEMA RAC (s) and RSLO(s).
+Respond to any requests for information and obtain periodic status reports on FEMA activities from the FEMA REP Program Branch Chief, to ensure alignment at headquarters level between agencies.
+However, communications and coordination between FEMA and NRC regarding the conduct of a PCA will be handled at the regional level through the respective FEMA RAC chair(s) and RSLO(s)/RGLO(s).

-Once the NSIR/DPR Director is notified by FEMA Technological Hazards Division of the outcome of a PCA and/or intent to perform a DIR, perform the following steps:
+Once the NSIR/DPR Director is notified by FEMA Technological Hazards Division Director, of the outcome of a PCA and/or intent to perform a DIR, perform the following steps:

 Ensure FEMA’s findings on the PCA, if performed, and decision whether or not to initiate a DIR, as well as other relevant correspondence between agencies, are entered in ADAMS as publicly available.

-Provide a copy of FEMA’s PCA findings to the NRR for the affected site(s).
+Provide a copy of FEMA’s PCA findings to the NRR project manager for the affected site(s).

-Act as the point of contact with the FEMA REP Programs Branch, regarding the periodic status of the DIR activities, including a schedule for the conduct of the DIR.
+Act as the point of contact with the FEMA REP Programs Branch Chief, regarding the periodic status of the DIR activities, including a schedule for the conduct of the DIR.